 Even minor characters are not always what they seem.
 Frederick Douglas is a philanderer.
-Sibonia, a slave held in the pen at Pikesville, effects madness, but is secretly planning an insurrection and is highly principled, fiercely defiant and intelligent.
+Sibonia, a slave held in the pen at Pikesville, affects madness, but is secretly planning an insurrection and is highly principled, fiercely defiant and intelligent.
 Hugh Forbes, paid a fortune to train Brown’s army, is nothing but a crook.
 And Henry, himself, feels his own incongruities: his desire to leave against his loyalty to John Brown; his desire to help against his own fear; his secret identity and his longing for authenticity.

 I think that at the heart of these contradictions is the contradiction of America itself, founded upon a constitution that states all are free and equal, while a whole class of people are enslaved based upon their race.
 It’s the reason for Brown’s struggle and why he goes to Canada to convene a constitutional convention to address the legal issues of freedom and the problems of establishing a free state once his insurrection succeeds.